woodp/architecture-center/docs/guide/architecture-styles/microservices.md

 - Avoid the Enterprise Service Bus pattern that builds domain logic into the messaging infrastructure.

 - Services should have loose coupling and high functional cohesion.
-Cohesion = functional cohesion.
-These are things that are likely to need to change together, meaning if they are placed in separate services, those services end up being coupled.
-Also, high cohesion tends to mean lots of communication, which could result in overly chatting services, if put in different services.
+Functions that are likely to change together should be packaged and deployed together.
+If they reside in separate services, those services end up being tightly coupled, because a change in one service will require updating the other service.
+Overly chatty communication betweeen two services may be a symptom of tight coupling and low cohesion.

 ## Microservices using containers on Azure